digideskio/quickstarts/quickstarts/java/netty-http-restdsl/README.md

 ### From the source code

-Follow the instructions from the _Building this example_ section, and after you have built the source code run the following command:
+1. Run `mvn install`

-1. Run `mvn camel:run` to run the example as a standalone Spring based Camel application.
+2. Run `mvn camel:run` to run the example as a standalone Spring based Camel application.

-Running outside fabric means that you do not have the fabric web console or fabric server to manage the application.
-You may want to use `mvn camel:run` during development and to quickly try your code changes.

 ### todo polish docs
 Once it's running you can test with CURL or your browser